sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

 The software non-aware tunnel underlay nexthops and internal nexthops will not have reference count associated with it.
-So it is not feasible to detect and remove the additional nexthop entries in H/W.
+So it is not feasible to detect and remove the additional nexthop entries in H/W (SAI).

 The case of nexthop present in orch agent but nexthop not present in H/W will be handled in Route's nexthop discrepancy sec.